Zeeshan-Zahoor/algorithm-visualizer--console-/README.md

    A visualizer for the **Linear Search** algorithm implemented in C++.
 It demonstrates how Linear Search traverses through an array to find a target value.
 2. **[Binary Search Visualizer](binary_search_visualizer.cpp)**
    A visualizer for the **Binary Search** algorithm implemented in C++.
 It demonstrates how Binary Search works in an array to find a target value.
+   Observer the Green Intersection at each step with previous step.
 ## How to Use:
 1. Clone this repository:
    ```bash